About uploading offline conversions

 When a user interacts with an ad, then visits a Floodlight-enabled webpage, Floodlight uses lookback windows to decide whether to include the interaction for a Floodlight activity.
 For example, if a user clicks one of your ads, then visits your Floodlight-enabled website 15 days later, but your lookback window for clicks is only 10 days, no activity is recorded.
 (You set up lookback windows in your Campaign Manager advertiser.)

 However, if you attribute offline conversions to clicks or visits, the default last click attribution model ignores the Floodlight lookback window.
 That is, the last click model will attribute a conversion to a click or visit no matter how much time passes between the click and the conversion.
 Continuing the example above, if you upload a conversion for a click that occurred 15 days ago, Floodlight will count the conversion even if your lookback window is set to 10 days.
 To prevent unintended attributions, the best practice is to upload conversions as soon as they are available and avoid uploading conversions for clicks that occurred outside your lookback window.
 If you're storing click IDs in a web log, each entry in the web log will often include a timestamp.
 Use this timestamp to filter out clicks that occurred outside the lookback window.

 Search Ads 360 does apply the lookback window in attribution models other than the default last click.

 Uploaded conversions ignore Floodlight instructions

 Floodight instructions transform the raw data recorded by a Floodlight activity, such as changing the currency of a recorded transaction.
-DS does not apply Floodlight instructions to uploaded conversions.
+Search Ads 360 does not apply Floodlight instructions to uploaded conversions.